KnightOS/knightos.org/documentation.md

 * [System](/docs/reference/system.html): Core functions for interacting with the kernel
 * [Text](/docs/reference/text.html): Rendering and measuring text on monochrome display buffers
 * [Threading](/docs/reference/threading.html): Thread creation and management functions

-## Library Documentation

-There are many libraries that ship with KnightOS that you may wish to become familiar with.
-Each of these also has automatically generated documentation, but also may have a number of articles documenting them in prose.

-* [applib](#): Functions and utilities that help integrate with the KnightOS enviornment
-* [stdio](#): For communicating between processes, similar to Unix pipes